cchurch/api-docs/source/includes/_definition_of_terms.md

 # Definition of Terms

 **Eagle Eye Video Bank (EEVB)**<br id=DOT-EEVB>
-The service that Eagle Eye provides that safely, securely, and easily stores video from surveillance and other cameras, allows access via the world wide web, and provides a comprehensive control and management platform for multi camera surveillance
+The service that Eagle Eye provides that safely, securely and easily stores video from surveillance and other cameras, allows access via the world wide web and provides a comprehensive control and management platform for multi camera surveillance

 **Eagle Eye Video Bank Services (EEVBS)**<br id=DOT-EEVBS>
-This is the exposed WWW RESTful services that are used internally as well as externally for the interface of Cameras, User Interfaces, Mobile Applications, and Image Analysis applications.
+This is the exposed WWW RESTful services that are used internally as well as externally for the interface of Cameras, User Interfaces, Mobile Applications and Image Analysis applications.
 This is described in this document

 **ESN**<br id=DOT-ESN>
 Electronic Serial Number.
 It can represent an Account, Bridge, Camera or User